ivgogo/tfg/README.md

 ```
 pip install -r requreriments.txt
 ```
 After having installed the dependencies, download the train and test datasets and place them in the data folder along with their corresponding `.csv` metadata files. iToBoS data is not yet public, although it will be publicly released in the future.
 Experiments can be ran with ISIC challenge datasets.
-The ISIC challenge datasets can be easily accessed through [Kaggle](https://www.kaggle.com/) or the [ISIC archive](https://challenge.isic-archive.com/data/).
+The ISIC challenge datasets can be easily accessed through [Kaggle](https://www.kaggle.com/) or the [ISIC archive](https://challenge.isic-archive.com/data/). **If you want to use all the augmentations** you will need as well the dataset of hairs.
+To use it, you must download it and replace the `path` in the `CustomHairAugmentation` initialization in the function `get_augmentations()` from `datasets.py`.
+The small dataset of hairs can be found [here](https://www.kaggle.com/datasets/nroman/melanoma-hairs).

 ## Usage
 In this section you can find the training commands to run the script.
 However the use of `nohup` and `.ssh` files is recommended.
 Training time for the models ranges from multiple hours to tens of hours, depending on the GPU you use.